3. Wording - the vocabulary you use to describe your experiences and attributes

 If you can, find out if the organization you are applying to uses an Applicant Tracking System (ATS).
 If your resume will initially be read by a computer, this will affect how you lay out your resume.
 In these instances, defer to very simple design avoiding the use of images, lines, text boxes, and so on.

-Some general presentation tips:
+General presentation tips:

 - Use type fonts and formatting (e.g. bolding, capitalization, size) to create a consistent hierarchy, but keep it simple using no more than 2-3 fonts and design elements.